 Some federal agencies in the United States have promulgated standards associated with protecting critical infrastructure entities from cyber intrusions.
 Of particular note, the Federal Energy Regulatory Commission (FERC) has established 'Critical Infrastructure Protection Reliability Standards' to address potential vulnerabilities in the bulkelectric system.
-These standards require certain electricity grid 'bulkpower' system asset owners and operators to document, report and provide compliance evidence on a variety of security controls to the North American Electric Reliability Corporation (NERC) and FERC.
+These standards require certain electricity grid 'bulkpower' system asset owners and operators to document, report and provide compliance evidence on a variety of security controls to the North American Electric Reliability Corporation and FERC.
 They also require the characterisation of all cyber systems that influence the bulk-electric system as low, medium or high impact.
 In addition, these standards call for responsible entities to identify, assess and correct deficiencies in their cyber policies.
-In October 2017, FERC published a notice of proposed rulemaking, suggesting updates to these standards, which, if adopted, would affect 'low impact' bulk electric systems cyber systems.
-Additionally, the Transportation Security Administration (TSA) has statutory authority to promulgate regulations related to pipeline physical security and cybersecurity, though it has not yet exercised this authority to issue cybersecurity requirements.
+In April 2018, FERC updated these standards to clarify the obligations of operators of 'low impact' bulkelectric systems and cyber systems with respect to protecting against access from external users or devices, and to articulate standards for protecting against threats from transient devices, such as thumb drives.
+Additionally, the Transportation Security Administration has statutory authority to promulgate regulations related to pipeline physical security and cybersecurity, though it has not yet exercised this authority to issue cybersecurity requirements.
 And, as discussed above, the financial, healthcare and government contracting sectors are subject to regulatory and contractual requirements to implement administrative, technical and physical safeguards to prevent or mitigate a cyberattack.

 President Obama also issued Executive Order 13636, 'Improving Critical Infrastructure Cybersecurity', that called for the enhancement of security measures to protect critical infrastructure.
-This Executive Order did not establish mandatory standards but, instead, required the creation of minimum voluntary standards for the protection of critical infrastructure entities.
-In so doing, it attempted to balance efficiency, safety, privacy, business confidentiality and civil liberties in the cybersecurity realm.
+This Executive Order did not establish mandatory standards but, instead, required the creation of voluntary standards for the protection of critical infrastructure entities.
 Pursuant to this Executive Order, NIST issued a voluntary 'Cybersecurity Framework', which provides a risk-based framework and identifies best practices for identifying, protecting, detecting, responding to and recovering from cybersecurity incidents.
-NIST released and solicited feedback on a draft updated version of the Framework in early 2017.
-The Cybersecurity Act of 2015 also includes several significant provisions designed to facilitate the sharing of cybersecurity threat data among the government and private sector companies.
+NIST published an updated Framework in mid-2018.
+The Cybersecurity Act of 2015 also included several significant provisions designed to facilitate the sharing of cybersecurity threat data among the government and private sector companies.

-President Trump's cybersecurity Executive Order, Executive Order 13800, 'Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure,' ordered various designated agencies to report to the President on a number of issues relating to critical infrastructure cybersecurity to support these entities' risk management efforts.
-The reports mandated by the Order include reports on (i) whether Federal policies and practices are sufficient to promote market transparency of cybersecurity risk management practices by critical infrastructure entities, particularly publicly traded entities; (ii) the potential scope and duration of a prolonged power outage associated with a significant cyber incident, the country's readiness to manage the consequences of such an incident, and any gaps or shortcomings in assets or capabilities; and (iii) cybersecurity risks facing the defence industrial base, including its supply chain, and US military platforms, systems, networks and capabilities, as well as recommendations for mitigating those risks.
+President Trump's cybersecurity Executive Order 13800, 'Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure,' ordered various designated agencies to report to the President on a number of issues relating to critical infrastructure cybersecurity to support these entities' risk management efforts.
+The reports mandated by the Order include reports on (i) whether federal policies and practices are sufficient to promote market transparency of cybersecurity risk management practices by critical infrastructure entities, particularly publicly traded entities; (ii) the potential scope and duration of a prolonged power outage associated with a significant cyber incident, the country's readiness to manage the consequences of such an incident, and any gaps or shortcomings in assets or capabilities; and (iii) cybersecurity risks facing the defence industrial base, including its supply chain, and US military platforms, systems, networks and capabilities, as well as recommendations for mitigating those risks.
 The Order also required designated agencies to identify authorities and capabilities to support critical infrastructure entities at greatest risk (as identified under a process established by Executive Order 13636), and solicit input from those entities as to whether and how these authorities and capabilities might be employed to support their cyber risk management efforts.

-Does your jurisdiction have any cybersecurity laws or regulations that specifically restrict sharing of cyberthreat information?
+9 Does your jurisdiction have any cybersecurity laws or regulations that specifically restrict sharing of cyberthreat information?